How can we help you?

 Larger tumors that compress the adjacent brainstem may affect other local cranial nerves, leading to facial weakness, numbness and tingling, and impaired sensation in the face and mouth on the involved side.

-Depending on the exact location of the acoustic neuroma, the UPMC Acoustic Neuroma Center offers several microsurgical approaches as well as Gamma Knife® radiosurgery.
+Depending on the exact location of the acoustic neuroma, the UPMC Acoustic Neuroma Center offers several microsurgical approaches, endoscopic assisted approaches, as well as Gamma Knife® radiosurgery.

 Acoustic neuroma symptoms may include:

 Larger acoustic neuromas may compress the adjacent brainstem and affect other local cranial nerves.
 This can result in patients experiencing the following symptoms:

 Doctors use MRI or CT scans to diagnose and confirm the presence of an acoustic neuroma.